 Membership in the Society is required in order to register or transfer Belted Galloways.
-Membership categories are: Life memberships, Regular memberships, Junior memberships (until age 18), and Associate memberships (non-voting, mailings only).
-All new members receive a 214pp.
-Breeders Handbook.
+Membership categories are: Life memberships, Regular memberships, Junior memberships, and Associate memberships (non-voting, mailings only).
+All new members receive a Breeders Handbook on disc.
 Contact the Executive Director for further information.

 The term `registration’ is used when the animal is eligible to enter the Society’s Herd Book.
 Properly marked animals of either sex with purebred parentage are eligible, as are properly marked upbred females which are fifteen-sixteenths Belted Galloway.